ember-learn/ember-blog/source/2020-08-25-accessibility-working-group-update.md

 ### Accessible Routing

-There is still discussion going on about how to best resolve this issue in a permanent way.
+There is an ongoing discussion for how to best resolve this issue in a permanent way.
 Despite a significant amount of [research into the issue](https://github.com/MelSumner/ember-a11y-roadmap/tree/master/rfc-research/router) and [an RFC](https://github.com/emberjs/rfcs/pull/433) that attempts to solve the issue, no known resolution has been agreed upon.

 Until then, developers are encouraged to review the [accessibility section of the Ember guides](https://guides.emberjs.com/release/accessibility/application-considerations/), and consider one of the routing-related addons for use.
 Options include [ember-self-focused](https://github.com/linkedin/self-focused/tree/master/packages/ember-self-focused), [a11y-announcer](https://github.com/ember-a11y/a11y-announcer), [ember-a11y](https://github.com/ember-a11y/ember-a11y), and [ember-a11y-refocus](https://github.com/ember-a11y/ember-a11y-refocus).